Stanley Gene: Club career

 Gene was born in Goroka.
 After playing in the 1995 Rugby League World Cup for Papua New Guinea, Gene was offered a contract to play for Hull Kingston Rovers in the old Second Division.
 After moving to the United Kingdom, Gene played for Hull KR from 1996 to 2000.
 He scored 94 Tries in 111 matches during that period, and was a massively popular figure at the club.
 He moved to Gateshead and was then forced to play for rivals Hull F.C. when they merged.
 However, he had a frustrating time there, mainly featuring as a substitute.
 He was granted a release from his contract midway through 2001 and allowed to look for another club.

 Gene signed with Huddersfield Giants midway through 2001, but was unable to save them from relegation.
 However, he was instrumental in the club's unbeaten run and promotion back into Super League the following year.
 He went on to establish himself as one of Huddersfield's most important players.

 Gene moved to the Bradford Bulls for the 2006 Season.
 Along with fellow Papua New Guinea national Marcus Bai, Gene's first match for the club was their win the 2006 World Club Challenge against the Wests Tigers.
-He played from the interchange bench and scored a try in the Bradford Bulls' 30-10 victory.
+He played from the interchange bench and scored a try in the Bradford Bulls' 30–10 victory.
 After only one season with the Bradford Bulls, he was allowed to rejoin Hull Kingston Rovers.

 Gene returned to Hull Kingston Rovers, his first English club, following their promotion to Super League in 2007.
 He provided experience and a steadying influence as the club established itself in Super League, before being allowed to leave at the end of the 2009 season.

 Following his release from Hull Kingston Rovers, Gene signed for Cooperative Championship side Halifax for the 2010 season along with fellow countryman and close friend Makali Aizue.

 PNG

 Gene's representative career lasted over a decade.
 He made his test début for PNG against France at the Lloyd Robson Oval in Port Moresby during the France's tour of Oceania in 1994.
-Selected as a substitute for his first test, Gene contributed a field goal in PNG's 29-22 win..
+Selected as a substitute for his first test, Gene contributed a field goal in PNG's 29–22 win..
 He then went on to play for the Kumuls during the 1995 Rugby League World Cup in England, and also played in the 2000 and 2008 World Cups.
 In addition, he represented his country in numerous test matches before announcing his intention to retire from international rugby league following the 2008 World Cup.

-Following PNG's exit from the tournament, he was tearfully carried from the field by his team mates and given a standing ovation by the 16,239 strong crowd at the Dairy Farmers Stadium in Townsville, Australia (his last game was a 46-6 defeat by the Kangaroos).
-He is regarded in Papua New Guinea as a sporting legend.
+Following PNG's exit from the tournament, he was tearfully carried from the field by his teammates and given a standing ovation by the 16,239 strong crowd at the Dairy Farmers Stadium in Townsville, Australia (his last game was a 46–6 defeat by the Kangaroos).